nasa09/haps-Hydrogen-Aircraft-Performance-Simulator-/README.md

 python main.py
 ```

-That's it — no configuration needed.
+No configuration needed.
 It runs both fuels on a 4,000 km mission and prints a summary for each, then saves five comparison figures to `outputs/`.

 ## Sample output